In need of a powerful gas chainsaw that can handle heavy-duty cutting tasks and can take down large trees on its own?

 The tool also features a robust decompression valve, which makes it easier to start the chainsaw regardless of outside conditions.

-I still remember starting this chainsaw within 3 to 5 pulls even in freezing cold temperature and it was functional like nothing has happened.
+I still remember starting this chainsaw within 3 to 5 pulls even in freezing cold temperatures and it was functional like nothing has happened.

 That’s quite an update from Tanaka, which automatically gives it an edge over the PR5020 chainsaw.